Roundups/tools

 Moz Local

-Local business listing management
+Local business visibility management

-Pricing: Lite: $20/mo ($16/mo billed yearly at $199/yr); Preferred: $30/mo ($24/mo billed yearly at $299/yr); Elite: $40/mo.
-Additional add-ons available including Listings AI ($14/mo or $119/yr) and Reviews AI ($10/mo or $69/yr).
+Pricing: Lite: $20/mo (or $16/mo billed yearly at $199/yr); Preferred: $30/mo (or $24/mo billed yearly at $299/yr); Elite: $40/mo.
+Add-ons available include Listings AI ($14/mo or $119/yr) and Reviews AI ($10/mo or $69/yr).

 Google Business Profile